 2) Research Target Audience

 Developing a product that meets consumer needs and addresses their pain points is just the first step of the process.
 You need to have a complete understanding of your target audience as well as your competition so that you understand how to stand out from the crowd.
 You need to properly define all your target audiences.
-Include where they can be found, so that you can choose the best communications channels to spread information about your new product.
+Make sure you include where they can be found.
+This way, you can choose the best communication channels to spread information about your new product.

 An effective way to help narrow down a target audience and effectively plan marketing activities is by creating and using buyer personas.
 Buyer personas are hypothetical representations of a company’s ideal customers based on accurate data on demographics and online training, as well as informed guesses about their backgrounds, motivations, and concerns.
 Once you have created these personas, you will be able to further tailor your marketing efforts and speak to your audience in a relatable way.